This article is part of the Scheduling Module training. Click here for more information on the Scheduling Module

-This feature allows companies to track Break Penalties and Split Shift Violations owed to Employees.
+This feature allows Companies to track Break Penalties and Split Shift Violations owed to Employees.
 A Break Penalty is money owed to an Employee who didn't take a break soon enough or didn't take a long enough break.
-A Split Shift Premium is money owed to an Employee because they worked multiple shifts in a day and were forced to take too much time off in between Shifts which causes them a hardship.
+A Split Shift Premium is money owed to an Employee because they worked multiple Shifts in a day and were forced to take too much time off in between Shifts which causes them a hardship.

 Location Settings for Break Penalties and Split Shift Premiums

-3) Break Minutes - Minimum number of minutes required for a break.
-If Break Minutes is set to 30 minutes and an Employee takes a 20 minute break, then a break penalty still applies because 20 minutes wouldn't qualify as a break
+- If Break Minutes is set to 30 minutes and an Employee takes a 20 minute break, then a break penalty still applies because 20 minutes wouldn't qualify as a break

-5) Break Penalty Minutes - The number of minutes that must be paid to an Employee as result of a break penalty (60 minutes = 1 hour of pay)
+5) Break Penalty Minutes - number of minutes that must be paid to an Employee as result of a break penalty

-6) Break Penalty Rate - The rate used to pay the Employee.
-This is usually either Regular, which is the Employee's regular rate, or Minimum Wage
+6) Break Penalty Rate - rate used to pay the Employee

-9) Split Penalty Minutes - Number of minutes that must be paid to an Employee as result of a Split Shift Premium (60 minutes = 1 hour of pay)
+9) Split Penalty Minutes - number of minutes that must be paid to an employee as result of a split shift premium

-10) Split Penalty Rate - The rate used to pay the Employee.
-Select one of 3 options:
+10) Split Penalty Rate - rate used to pay the Employee.
+Options include:

-- Minimum vs Regular Difference - The premium gets paid at minimum wage but only if the Employee hasn't made more on the day at their regular rate than they would have at minimum wage and the premium.
+- Minimum vs Regular Difference- this means the premium gets paid at minimum wage but only if the Employee hasn't made more on the day at their regular rate than they would have at minimum wage and the premium.
 For example, if minimum wage is $10/hour and the employee gets paid $12/hour and they worked 8 hours but are owed a split shift premium then this would be the calculation: